PlutoZhang/Zowe-docs/topics/mvd-zluxlogging.md

 ## Controlling the zLUX logging location

-The server writes log information to a file and to the screen.
+The zLUX server writes log information to a file and to the screen.
 (On Windows, logs are written to a file only.)

 ### ZLUX_NODE_LOG_DIR and ZSS_LOG_DIR environment variables